 The Upper Belvedere houses an impressive collection of Austrian art dating from the Middle Ages to the present day.
 At the heart of the displays of art around 1900 is the world’s largest Gustav Klimt collection.
 The glittering highlights are Klimt’s golden pictures Kiss and Judith, and masterpieces by Schiele and Kokoschka.
 Prominent works by the French Impressionists and the outstanding collection of Viennese Biedermeier paintings are further attractions at the Upper Belvedere.

 Den Haag, Netherlands

-The Mauritshuis is home to the Best of Dutch painting from the Golden Age.
-The compact, yet world-renowned collection, is situated in the heart of The Hague, right next to the government centre.
-Masterpieces such as Vermeer’s Girl with a Pearl Earring, The Anatomy Lesson of Dr. Nicolaes Tulp by Rembrandt, The Goldfinch by Fabritius and The Bull by Potter are on permanent display in the intimate rooms of this seventeenth-century monument.
+The Mauritshuis is home to the Best of Dutch paintings from the Golden Age.
+The compact, yet world-renowned collection, is situated in the heart of The Hague, right next to the government center.
+Masterpieces such as Vermeer’s Girl with a Pearl Earring, The Anatomy Lesson of Dr. Nicolaes Tulp by Rembrandt, The Goldfinch by Fabritius, and The Bull by Potter are on permanent display in the intimate rooms of this seventeenth-century monument.

 Listed for the past 30 years as a UNESCO World Heritage Site, the Palace of Versailles constitutes one of the finest achievements of French art of the 17th century.
 The former hunting lodge of Louis XIII was transformed and extended by his son Louis XIV who installed here the Court and the government of France in 1682.
 Up until the French Revolution, a line of kings succeeded each other, each taking his turn to embellish the Palace.